-Henry Lowe Sherbrooke was in the Benson and had a distinguished Wellington career: He was Head of College in 1938, captained the Racquets Pair in 1938 having played in the Pair for two years, and was in both the Hockey and Cricket XIs, before going up to Trinity Oxford.
+Henry Lowe Sherbrooke was in the Benson and had a distinguished Wellington career: He was Head of College and captained the Rackets Pair in 1938, having played in the Pair for two years, and was in both the Hockey and Cricket XIs, before going up to Trinity, Oxford.

 He was commissioned on the strength of his cadet service in 1940 in the Kings Dragoon Guards, and transferred to the Bays in 1941 with whom he served in the Desert fighting Rommel.

 Sherbrooke and the Bays were in the thick of the fighting from May 1942, and he was captured in the ‘Cauldron’ near El Alamein on 30 June 1942 during “a successful attack on an enemy column of 3,000 vehicles, until a covering force of twenty-three panzer IIIs and IVs came forward, knocking out Lieutenant Sherbrooke’s tank and capturing him and his crew”.1

 He was a PoW until liberation and met future fellow Lodge member Dugald Bannatyne in Oflag VIII.

 After the war he worked for the Overseas Food Corporation, including spells overseas in Tanganyika.